danielveleba/gd_hw_dog_breeds/Readme.md

   * logging - file / stdout
   * file overwriting
   * file creation date - shouldn't have taken the file attribute?
+  * it would be sexier to have sub-breed in CSV even if only master breed was specified